kadirpekel/dudu/README.rst

     $ todo update 1 'How are you doing today?'
     $ todo list
-    0 'Hello World!'
+    0 n 'Hello World!'
-    1 'How are you doing today?'
+    1 n 'How are you doing today?'

 Delete